fabienDaou/dataiku/README.md

 # Technologies used
 ## WebServer
-AspNetCore, .Net6
+- AspNetCore, .Net6
-Akka .Net
+- Akka .Net
-Entity Framework (ORM)
+- Entity Framework (ORM)
 ## Front
-Vue3
+- Vue3
-VueRouter, for view navigation
+- VueRouter, for view navigation
-Vuex, for state management
+- Vuex, for state management
-Vuetify, component library
+- Vuetify, component library
-TypeScript
+- TypeScript

 ## Backend architecture
 This is a monolithic application.
 Details about the scenarios are stored in an in memory database.
 Because I used EntityFramework, it would be easy to configure another relational database.
 In the same spirit, database access is done in classes implementing interfaces.
-In case, we need to evolve to another kind of persistence (NoSQL database, MongoDb for example).
+In case, we need to evolve to another kind of persistence (NoSQL database (I considered MongoDb to store scenario but found it faster to use the in memory db).
 Implementation would be pretty trivial.

 ## Best odds algorithm
 First thoughts were about using some kind of path finding algorithm.
 I considered Dijkstra that can give use the shortest path and somehow put some weights also on the odds of encoutering bounty hunters.
 But I could not prove this would give me the best solution everytime.
 Therefore I went ahead and considered all possible scenarios when on a planet (staying put, refueling, moving to all nearby planets).
-Initially, the structure holding the unfinished itinerary was a queue.
+Initially, the structure holding the unfinished itineraries was a queue.
 And it was growing large fast, so I was worried about RAM usage.
 I thought there must be quite some overlapping states, so I changed it to a hash set which greatly improved metrics such as: max size of set and number of loops.

 ```
 example1